sapcc/limes/docs/users/api-v1-specification.md

 Each rate has a `name`.
 For rates that describe API request traffic, the [CADF specification](https://www.dmtf.org/sites/default/files/standards/documents/DSP2038_1.1.0.pdf) establishes a classification for the OpenStack ecosystem.
-Within CADF, requests sent to and OpenStack API are characterized by their `target_type_uri` and `action`.
+Within CADF, requests sent to an OpenStack API are characterized by their `target_type_uri` and `action`.
 The `target_type_uri` represents the request path against which the activity was performed and the `action` the activity that was performed.
 Limes honors this structure for API request rates: As shown in the large example above, the action `create` on the target\_type\_uri `service/compute/servers` is represented by a